marcoiampieri/uni_projects/README.md

 - master_projects/

 ## Note:
-As of February 24th 2026, I'm still in the process of sorting and uploading my projects
+As of February 25th 2026, I'm still in the process of sorting and uploading my projects, missing:

+-Bologna CSHEP project

+-_.stl_ files from Master's thesis

+-README files for the thesis scripts